July 9, 2018

 Additional questions can be answered by contacting an insurance representative at USC’s Engemann Student Health Center at (213) 740-9355.

-A person’s registration as a student and either (i) attendance at or near the campuses of the university, or (ii) participation in classes and other activities of the university, constitutes an agreement by the student to the university’s use and distribution (both now and in the future) of the student’s image or voice in photographs and video and/or audio recordings in any form (including electronic reproductions) of such attendance or participation.
-If any student in a class where such photography or recording is to take place does not wish to have his or her image or voice used, the student should raise the matter in advance with the instructor.
+A person’s registration as a student and either (i) attendance at or near the campuses of the university, or (ii) participation in classes, performances, and other activities of the university, constitutes an agreement by the student to the university’s use and distribution (both now and in the future) of the student’s image or voice in photographs and video and/or audio recordings in any form (including electronic reproductions) of such attendance, performance, or participation.
+If any student in a class or performance where such photography or recording is to take place does not wish to have their image or voice used, the student should raise the matter in advance with the instructor or artistic director.

 Please encourage friends and family to honor our championship team by upholding the Trojan tradition of good sportsmanship.
 Alcohol is not permitted inside the stadium.
 Possession of alcohol, drunk or disorderly behavior, or threatening or obscene language will result in eviction from the Coliseum and permanent loss of the privilege of buying tickets in the future.
 Keep the Coliseum a family-friendly environment!